Zihang97/Movie-Analyzer-Based-on-Tweet-Sentiment-Analysis/README.md

 ### User Story
 As a cinema manager, I want to see the score of each movie on show based on the analysis of people's feeling so that I can schedule the showtimes of movies tomorrow.

 As a movies promotion manager, I want to see people's feedback about the movie so that I can adjust the promotion strategy according to people's feeling.

+As a film viewer, I want to see what other people feel about the movie and if there is someone having the same feeling as mine.

+## Design